-- The COVID-19 pandemic has reshaped more than a year of our lives and impacted two Passover celebrations.
-What moments of gratitude can you share – even on the days when you feel like you’ve had enough?
+- What moments of gratitude can you share – even on the days when you feel like you’ve had enough?

 - Throughout the last year, what have you learned about yourself and your awareness to find gratitude even in difficult times?

 - If you could add a verse to “Dayenu” this year, what would it be?

 10. MAROR (BITTER HERBS), CHAROSET, AND KOREICH (HILLEL SANDWICH)

 In ancient times, the Talmudic scholar Hillel ate lamb, matzah, and bitter herbs together to symbolize the interconnectedness of slavery and freedom.